ErkkoV/Noppasivut-server/readME.md

 ### Stuff used

-Noppasivut-back uses node.js to run the back-end, socket.io to connect the back-and front-end and node-postgres for the postgreSQL-database connection.
+Noppasivut-back uses node.js to run the back-end, socket.io to connect the back-end front-end and node-postgres for the postgreSQL-database connection.

 ### Build